Loading...

 Browse Study Guides on Amazon →As an Amazon Associate, we earn from qualifying purchases.

 Ohio requires Bachelor's (LCDC III); Associate's (LCDC II) for substance abuse counselor licensure.
 National certification (IC&RC/NAADAC) is accepted.
-All licensing is managed through the Ohio Chemical Dependency Professionals Board.
+All licensing is managed through the Ohio Chemical Dependency Professionals (OCDP) Board.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.